rajesh-kanade/weRecruit/doc/dev.md

 # Dev WIKI

 ## Quick Tips
-- from docker machine do `docker exec -it werecruit_prod /bin/bash` to loginto werecruit container.
+- From docker machine do `docker exec -it werecruit_prod /bin/bash` to loginto werecruit container.
+    - To get out the container shell without stopping the container ,  please enter *ctrl+p followed by ctrl+q*

 - To figure out all *open connections on pg*, run following sql on db

 ## Setting up dev environment